© Volvo Cars

 Aside from converting Cologne’s Ford facility into a dedicated plant for electric vehicles, Cologne is benefiting from other forward-looking investments in the automotive industry:

-The Japanese-Italian supplier Marelli is now producing electric vehicle drives at Cologne’s Ford facility.
+• The Japanese-Italian supplier Marelli is now producing electric vehicle drives at Cologne’s Ford facility.

-Renault has relocated its German headquarters to Cologne following a national competition to identify a new site.
-In addition to the new Renault Scenic, which will be purely electric when it goes into production, Renault is planning eight more fully electric models by 2025.
+• Renault has relocated its German headquarters to Cologne following a national competition to identify a new site.
+In addition to the fully electric models currently on the market, Renault is planning to launch three more fully electric models in 2025.
+One of these will be a low-cost variant for under €20,000, which is being developed by Renault's subsidiary Ampere.